 A bond trading in the secondary market at a price higher than 100% is said to trade at a premium.
 Below 100%, we call it a discounted price.
 If the bond is at exactly 100%, we say it is trading at par.
 Bonds in high demand usually trade at a premium.

 At issuance, the issuer sets the issue price either at par, at a premium or at a discount.
 A bond issued at a premium will fetch the issuer more proceeds, however, usually will have a higher coupon rate than a bond issued at a discounted cash price.
 After issuance, it is up to market forces in the secondary market to determine whether a bond will trade above or below 100%.

 A re-offer price differs slightly from a bond issue price.
 The banks helping the issuer to launch the bond, may decide to take (part of) the issuance on their books first before onward selling to other market participants.
 This process is generally referred to as “underwriting” and historically has helped issuers making a success of their issuance.
 The eventual price the bond issuance will be offered to investors for is called the “re-offer price”.

 Although most bonds get redeemed at 100%, a bond purchased at a premium will “eat away” some of the investor’s (coupon) income over the life of the bond.
 For this reason, the yield of a bond trading at a premium will be lower than its coupon rate.

+A bond purchased at a premium price does not mean the investor will lose when holding the bond until maturity when the principal is paid back at par.
 Losing money only happens when the holder sells the bond prior to its maturity date at a lower price than its purchase price or when the bond has a negative yield.